chaitanyagupta/pjsip-walkthrough/index.md

 ---

-# Add an account -- sending a custom header with REGISTER
+# Send a custom header with REGISTER

 Assume we want to send an "Auth-Token" header with every REGISTER request